thomve/boss-game-rl/README.md

 ## Overview

 **Boss Fight RL** trains a DQN agent to fight a turn-based boss battle — abilities, cooldowns, mana, status effects and all — using a **pure NumPy neural network** (no PyTorch, no TensorFlow).

-Once trained, a **Pygame GUI** lets you watch the agent play in real time or take over the controls yourself.
+The project is split into three layers:

+- **Python** — game engine, environment, DQN agent, and training script
+- **Node.js backend** — Express + WebSocket server that spawns the Python training process and streams metrics in real time
+- **Angular frontend** — web UI for training the agent, watching it play, and playing manually

 ---